 - A good place to find course names and numbers (as well as what courses are required for a standard high school diploma) is at your state's Department of Education.
 You can also find them on your virtual school's course catalog.
 If your child is taking dual enrollment courses, you can also get course names and numbers from college course catalogs.

 - If your child's courses are not taken at an accredited school, you will want to create a separate document for course descriptions.
-(You probably won't be able to keep your child's transcript on one page if you include them there.)
 You can find comparable course descriptions at the same place you get the course names and numbers.
 Alternatively, you can make copies of the Table of Contents and/or state correlations found in your child's books.

 - Use your grade scale (see below) to calculate your child's GPA.
 Award 4 points for A's, 3 points for B's, 2 point's for C's, 1 point for D's, and no points for F's.
 Total your child's points then calculate the average.
 Your child's GPA should be calculated yearly and cumulatively.